alexbond008/calculator-android/README.md

 *   The logic for handling decimal points, preventing multiple operations from being entered consecutively, and clearing/deleting input is all managed within the `CalculatorViewModel`.

 ---

-This README provides a solid foundation.
-You can further enhance it with:
-*   A "Contributing" section if you plan for others to contribute.
-*   A "License" section (e.g., MIT, Apache 2.0).
-*   More detailed explanations of complex logic if necessary.